 Before you spend time on your email marketing content, you need to have subscribers.
 Here are some strategies for getting people to sign up for your email list.

 First, simply make it known that you’ve launched an email list.
 You can:

 People who are already interacting with you online and in-person will be the easiest to convert to subscribers.

-Make it easy for someone to find your email list sign-up.
+Make it easy for someone to find your email list signup form.
 Consider adding an email opt-in:

-Putting your email list sign up in a prominent place on your website means any website traffic you get is an opportunity to build your list.
+Putting your email list signup form in a prominent place on your website means any website traffic you get is an opportunity to build your list.

 If you’re serious about using email marketing to scale your real estate career, then you should consider running paid social media ads that direct traffic to your email list sign-up.